statdivlab/rigr/README.md

 [`uwIntroStats`](https://CRAN.R-project.org/package=uwIntroStats),
-provides easy-to-use interfaces for descriptive statistics, one- and two-sample inference, and regression analyses. `rigr` output includes key information while omitting unncessary details that can be confusing to beginners.
+provides easy-to-use interfaces for descriptive statistics, one- and two-sample inference, and regression analyses. `rigr` output includes key information while omitting unnecessary details that can be confusing to beginners.
 Heteroskedasticity-robust (“sandwich”) standard errors are returned by default, and multiple partial F-tests and tests for contrasts are easy to specify.
 A single regression function